heatherzh01/Interactive-Lab-Hub/Lab 2/README.md

 Modify the code from last week's lab to make a new visual interface for your new clock.
 You may [extend the Pi](Extending%20the%20Pi.md) by adding sensors or buttons, but this is not required.

+I intended to add buttons into my original color-change 5 seconds timer clock.
+However, some bugs occur apparently and I'm still stuck at this moment.
+My idea was to first let users input two city names and mood color.
+Press button A to show the first city and time zone at that area and the mood color as a background, then button B vice versa works same with first user input with another city.
+One special feature is if user type in 'rainbow' for mood color, the background will randomly change color every 1 second(what I did in part1) to indicate that user is missing the other user in another time zone.
+Please please take a look at my code to see my efforts :):)

 As always, make sure you document contributions and ideas from others explicitly in your writeup.

 You are permitted (but not required) to work in groups and share a turn in; you are expected to make equal contribution on any group work you do, and N people's group project should look like N times the work of a single person's lab.
 What each person did should be explicitly documented.
 Make sure the page for the group turn in is linked to your Interactive Lab Hub page.